mamaz/gotchas/CleanCode.md

 Depencency injection will input number as constructor to Integer class, this way will make sure it is stay pure as long as you don’t change `this.num` value.

-### Don’t Repeat Yourself: Open Closed Principle

-Class or function should be made easy by others to be used later in the future.

-Check for other classes or functions in the project, if other engineer has done it, why reinvent the wheel.

-If a module or package in a repo can be used by others, we need to split it and make it a libraries or dependencies of it.

 ## Test, Test, and Test
 Always test your code, and make it automated by writing a unit test for testing the unit, and for the whole business logics by using integration test.